Purity for flat cohomology: The characteristic-primary aspects of the main result

-\begin{proof} By passing to an inverse limit in the end if necessary, we may assume that $Z$ is the vanishing locus of a finite number of elements of $A$.
-By \Cref{thm:strongdescent-perfectoid}, the left side of \eqref{eqn:key-formula-pf} satisfy hyperdescent for those $p$-complete arc hypercovers whose terms are perfectoid $\bZ_p$-algebras.
-By \Cref{M(G)-coho-descent}, so does the right side.
-Thus, we may use \Cref{lem:arc-base} to reduce to considering those $A$ that are of the form $\prod_{i \in I} A_i$ for perfectoid valuation rings $A_i$ of rank $\le 1$ that have algebraically closed fraction fields.
-We will see that in this case both sides are concentrated in degree $0$ and canonically isomorphic.
+\begin{proof} We may assume that $A$ is a $\bZ_p$-algebra and, by passing to an inverse limit in the end if necessary, we may assume that $Z$ is the vanishing locus of a finite number of elements of $A$.